Asking a photographer the question, “35mm vs. 50mm lens” might open a can of worms you didn’t mean to open.

 Sony has proven time and time again to the industry that they make great cameras and great mid-range lenses.

-If the name Zeiss doesn’t catch your interest, then people may wonder if you’ve been taking photos under a rock.
+If the name Zeiss doesn’t interest you, people may wonder if you’ve been taking photos under a rock.

 My Pros With This Lens: